When will my phone get Android 12?

 The Android 12-based Realme UI 3.0 has an official release timetable.
 The Realme GT currently has "early access" to the Android 12 release, which uses a new AI Smooth Engine, Fluid Space Design with 3D icons, and improved Always-On Display features.

-Here is the complete Realme Android 12 update list, including when the company promises to release the early access beta on specific phones:
+Here is the complete Realme Android 12 update list, including when the company promised to release the early access beta on specific phones:

 - Realme GT Master Edition